 - Poor appetite

 - Weight gain or difficulty losing weight

 There are many reasons why hormones may become imbalanced.
 Common conditions such as thyroid disease, adrenal fatigue, diabetes, obesity, and sleep disorders can disrupt hormone activity and promote imbalances that may result in depression.
 Poor nutrition, unhealthy lifestyle habits, and genetics can also contribute to skewed hormone values, as well as age.
 The decreased number of hormones and decline in hormone activity as the body ages increases the risk of dysfunction and disease such as depression.

 Are My Hormones to Blame?

 Thyroid hormones influence numerous bodily functions through the regulation of cellular energy.
-A lack of thyroid hormone, also known as hypothyroidism, causes system-wide sluggishness and can result in symptoms of depression such as insomnia, mood swings, fatigue, anxiety, fluctuations in weight, muscle pain and weakness – get the full list of thyroid disease symptoms here.
+A lack of thyroid hormone, also known as hypothyroidism, causes system-wide sluggishness and can result in symptoms of depression such as insomnia, mood swings, fatigue, anxiety, fluctuations in weight, muscle pain, and weakness.
 Supporting thyroid function may prove to be greatly beneficial for treating depression.
 Recent research suggests that resolving thyroid imbalances through the use of T3, the active form of thyroid hormone, can increase the efficacy of antidepressants and may also alleviate symptoms of depression when used on its own.